l0wigh/Fluorite/EVO2.md

 # CLEAN
 - [ ] Reset borders function
     - Find function that do loops through stacks and XSetWindowBorder

+# IDEAS
+- Find a way to determine if a new window is linked to another one already present.
+    - if yes, I might be able to make them float on top of the "toplevel" window

 # DONE
 - [X] Add Stacking layout